CENDARI/documentation/source/user/writing_arg.rst

 title`.
 Write some content in the main body of the note (this can be a short as one word such as :menuselection:`test`, as a note without content cannot be saved).
 Click on :menuselection:`Save` (a green bar should appear), and you can continue working.
+Please be aware that you will be shown an error message if a note with the identical name already exists.

 **Creating a table of contents**

 To structure your note, type the headings and elements of your note into the text.
 Then mark each heading one by